ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 typeof bar();
 ```

-> Above code will output `Reference Error` as output.
+> The code above will output `Reference Error` as output.
 For making above code work you can re-write above code as follow:

 **Sample 1**